 - 1. If required by state statute, the facility is licensed by the appropriate state agency that approves health care facility licensure. - 2.
-There is documentation of drug screens and other relevant lab tests (electrolytes, chemistry, CBC, thyroid, and ECG) upon admission and as appropriate. - 3.
-There is documentation of evaluation by a psychiatrist within one week of admission and is available as medically indicated thereafter for face to face evaluations. - 4.
-After a multidisciplinary assessment, an individualized treatment plan using evidence -based concepts, where applicable, is developed within 5 days of admission and amended as needed for changes in the individual's clinical condition.
-Elements of this plan include, but are not limited to subjects such as identification of key precipitants to current episode of treatment, assessment of psychosocial supports available after discharge, availability of aftercare services in member's home geographic area, potential need for supportive living placement to continue recovery, consideration of the ability of the member/family/support system to meet financial obligations incurred in the discharge plan, need for services for comorbid medical, psychiatric or substance use conditions, contact with aftercare providers to facilitate an effective transition to lower levels of care and other issues that affect the likelihood of successful community tenure. - 5.
-Treatment program includes documentation of a minimum of one hour-long individual counseling session per week with a licensed therapist. - 6.
+There is documentation of drug screens and relevant lab tests (electrolytes, chemistry, CBC, thyroid, and ECG) upon admission and as clinically indicated. - 3.
+There is documentation of evaluation by a psychiatrist within one week of admission and is available as medically indicated thereafter for evaluations. - 4.
+After a multidisciplinary assessment, an individualized treatment plan using evidence-based concepts, where applicable, is developed within 5 days of admission and amended as needed for changes in the individual's clinical condition.
+Elements of this plan include, but are not limited to subjects such as identification of key precipitants to current episode of treatment, assessment of psychosocial supports available after discharge, availability of aftercare services in member's home geographic area, potential need for supportive living placement to continue recovery, consideration of the ability of the member/family/support system to meet financial obligations incurred in the discharge plan, need for services for comorbid medical, psychiatric or substance use conditions, contact with aftercare providers to facilitate an effective transition to lower levels of care and other issues that affect the likelihood of successful community tenure - 5.
+Treatment programing includes documentation of one individual counseling session weekly or as clinically indicated. - 6.
 There is documentation that the member is evaluated on each program day by a licensed behavioral health practitioner. - 7.
 Licensed behavioral health practitioners supervise all treatment. - 8.
 Mental health and medical services are available 24 hours per day, seven days per week, either on-site or off-site by referral. - 9.
-Multi-disciplinary treatment program that occurs a minimum of three hours each day three days each week.
-No matter how many days the program meets each week, there is a daily requirement for 3 hours of therapies.
+A multidisciplinary treatment program occurs 3 days per week and provides a minimum of 9 hours of weekly clinical services to comprehensively address the needs identified in the member's treatment plan.
 In addition, the program is operated with licensed clinical staff who are trained and experienced in the treatment of eating disorders and under the direction of a certified eating disorder specialist.
-If the program offers activities that are primarily recreational and diversionary, or provide only a level of functional support that does not treat the serious presenting symptoms, these do not qualify as intensive outpatient services. - 10.
-Nutritional planning with targeted weight range and planned interventions with a registered dietitian is undertaken. - 11.
-There is documentation of a safety plan including access for the member and/or family/support system to professional supports outside of program hours. - 12.
-Recent treating providers are contacted by members of the treatment team to assist in the development and implementation of the initial individualized treatment plan within five days of admission. - 13.
-Family participation:
+If the program offers activities that are primarily recreational and diversionary, or provide only a level of functional support that does not treat the serious presenting symptoms New Directions does not count these activities in the total hours of treatment delivered. - 10.
+For members receiving boarding services, during non-program hours the member is allowed the opportunity to: - a.
+Function independently. - b.
+Develop and practice new skills in the real world to prepare for community reintegration and long term recovery - 11.
+Nutritional planning with targeted weight range and planned interventions with a registered dietitian is undertaken. - 12.
+There is documentation of a safety plan including access for the member and/or family/support system to professional supports outside of program hours. - 13.
+Recent treating providers are contacted by members of the treatment team to assist in the development and implementation of the initial individualized treatment plan within five days of admission.